sccn/imat/README.md

 Independent Modulator Analysis Toolbox

 ## What is IMAT?
 Independent Modulator Analysis is a method for decomposing spectral fluctuations of temporally independent EEG sources into ‘spatio-spectrally’ distinct spectral modulator processes.
-Such processes might might derive from and isolate coordinated multiplicatively scaling effects of functionally near-independent modulatory factors, for example cortico-subcortical or sensory-cortical loops, or brainstem-centered import recognition systems linked to dopamine, serotonin, noradrenaline, etc. (see schematic figure below from [Onton & Makeig, 2009](https://www.frontiersin.org/articles/10.3389/neuro.09.061.2009/full))
+Such processes might might derive from and isolate coordinated multiplicative scaling effects of functionally near-independent modulatory factors, for example the effects of modulations roduced in cortico-subcortical or sensory-cortical loops, or by signalling from brainstem-centered import recognition systems using dopamine, serotonin, noradrenaline, etc. (see schematic figure below from [Onton & Makeig, 2009](https://www.frontiersin.org/articles/10.3389/neuro.09.061.2009/full)).
+Rather than attempting to decompose the mean power spectrum for a component process to identify narrow-band processes superimposed on a 1/f baseline spectum, IMAT identifies characteristic frequency bands in which spectral power *varies* across time.
+This allows IMA to find *both* narrow and wide band modes.
+Also, the identified modes need not be singular.
+For example, IMA will separate the joint activity of an alpha or mu rhythm and its harmonics from endogenous beta band fluctuations occupying overlapping frequency ranges.
+IMA is applied to independent component (IC) source processes in the data which can be localized in the brain or to a specific scalp muscle, etc. IMA thereby identifies IC subsets that are co-modulated in a specified IM frequency band; these might be thought of as co-modulation networks with a common influence and susceptability.

 <img src="./Docs/figs/IndependentModulators.png" width="400">

 Many studies of EEG spectral dynamics separate spectrographic data into a set of pre-defined broad or narrow frequency bands, then extract and operate on measures of these bands.
+Other approaches try to decompose a mean power spectrum itself into wide- and narrow-band portions.
 However, to better understand the functional roles of local field dynamics contributing to the EEG, as well as individual differences in oscillatory dynamics, more flexible, data-driven models of spectral dynamics are needed.

-In the IMA method, multi-channel EEG data are first spatially decomposed using independent component analysis (ICA) into maximally independent component (IC) source processes.
-Then the temporal fluctuations in the concurrent joint IC log spectrograms are decomposed into independent modulator (IM) processes that are maximally independent over sources and frequency-weighting (see schematic figure below from [Onton & Makeig, 2006](https://sccn.ucsd.edu/~julie/HBM2006PosterMini.pdf)).
+In the IMA method, multi-channel EEG data are first spatially decomposed using independent component analysis (ICA) into spatially stable, maximally temporally independent component (IC) source processes.
+Then the temporal fluctuations in the concurrent joint IC log spectrograms are decomposed into independent modulator (IM) processes that are maximally independent *over sources and frequency-weightings* (see schematic figure below from [Onton & Makeig, 2006](https://sccn.ucsd.edu/~julie/HBM2006PosterMini.pdf)).
+Note there that for IMA, the independence maximized is *not* over time, but over sources and frequency weights.

 <img src="./Docs/figs/IMA.png" width="600">